UVA-LavaLab/PIMeval-PIMbench/PIMbench/cpp-vec-add/README.md

 #### GPU

-The GPU variant leverages cuBLAS to perform element-wise addition of two vectors on NVIDIA GPU.
+The GPU variant has been implemented using CUDA to perform element-wise addition of two vectors on NVIDIA GPU.

 ### PIM Implementation